Skip to content

 JAN MELCHIOR

 Jan Melchior has been working as a graphic designer, a writer, and a marketing professional for 30+ years.
 She’s also a mother, a grandmother, and an animal lover.
 Originally a Jersey girl, she moved to the Hudson Valley 20 years ago and currently shares her Bloomington home with her cat and dog.
-Jan is dedicated to the future of the co-op and to supporting healthy food access, community, and the arts in the Hudson Valley.
+Jan is currently the director of marketing at the High Falls Food Co-op where she is dedicated to its future and to supporting healthy food access, community, and the arts in the Hudson Valley.

 LAURIE GIARDINO

-Laurie worked for the Collective’s first 12 years as the volunteer and preshow coordinator, website and office administrator and producer of a few GaGong Shows (we did receive a cease and desist using the other name).
+Laurie worked the first 12 years of the Collective as the volunteer and preshow coordinator, website and office administrator, and producer of a few GaGong Shows (we did receive a cease and desist using the other name).
 She is proud to return as a member of the Board.
-Laurie currently works as an administrator for the Rosendale International Pickle Festival, Rondout Valley Business Association, Holistic Health Community and MaMA.
+Laurie currently is employed as an administrator for the Rosendale International Pickle Festival, Rondout Valley Business Association, and MaMA.

 JERRIE GULLICK